ForModLabUHel/forClimate/README_callprebas.md

 to source the necessary R files.
 These must be called before any calls to *callprebas* in the main program.
 See the beginning of the *main* function in *callprebas.c* as an example.

-Note the *callprebas* function signature for Delphi/MottiWB , i.e. the parameters and the return value:
+Note the *callprebas* function signature for Delphi/MottiWB , i.e. the parameters and the return values for the three growth coefficients:
 ```C
 void callprebas(double site_info[],int length, double* init_var,long rows,long cols,
 		char* climate_model,int climID,double* dH_result,double* dD_result,